athulmurali/loggingDocs/macos.md

-# Installation for Oracle Cloud Logging Data Source for Grafana
+# Installation of Oracle Cloud Logging Data Source for Grafana

 ## Background